Demetrius Harris: 2017 season

 In the 2017 season opening 42–27 victory against the New England Patriots, Harris caught the first receiving touchdown of the NFL season with a seven-yard reception from quarterback Alex Smith in the first quarter.
 He appeared in all 16 games, of which he started seven, in the 2017 season.
 He totaled 18 receptions for 224 receiving yards and one receiving touchdown.

 2018 season

 On May 22, 2018, Harris was suspended the first game of the 2018 season after pleading guilty to a marijuana possession misdemeanor in March 2017.
 He appeared in 15 games, of which he started three, in the 2018 season.
 He finished with 12 receptions for 164 receiving yards and three receiving touchdowns.

 Cleveland Browns

 On March 14, 2019, Harris signed a two-year, $6 million contract with the Cleveland Browns.
 He appeared in 15 games, of which he started six.
 He finished with 15 receptions for 149 receiving yards and three receiving touchdowns.

 Harris was released by the Browns on February 17, 2020.

 Chicago Bears

 On February 19, 2020, Harris was signed by the Chicago Bears.
+He appeared in 15 games and started five in the 2020 season.

 Arizona Cardinals

 On August 11, 2021, Harris signed with the Arizona Cardinals.
+In the 2021 season, he appeared in 14 games and started four.